Making Thanksgiving Grocery Shopping Easier for Seniors

 3. Use a Mobility Aid

-For seniors who use walkers or other mobility aids, many grocery stores offer motorized shopping carts.
+For seniors who use walkers or other mobility aids, many grocery stores offer motorized shopping carts or scooters.
 These carts allow seniors to sit comfortably while navigating the aisles, reducing fatigue and making the trip more manageable.
 Using a motorized cart can also help seniors complete their shopping independently, without the need to push a heavy cart or stand for extended periods.

 4. Shop in the Morning